Skip to content

 03

-The closer you get to your goal, the more it may be worth gradually reducing risk to protect the capital you have built.
+The closer the goal, the more common it is to gradually reduce risk to protect the capital that has been built.

 Common questions about long-term investing